ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 send back.

 ## User activities
-<redColor>Illustrate typical scenarios of a user journey through your Chirp!
+<redColo>Illustrate typical scenarios of a user journey through your Chirp!
 application.
-That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your Chirp! application, and finally illustrate what a user can do after authentication. </redColor>
+That is, start illustrating the first page that is presented to a non-authorized user, illustrate what a non-authorized user can do with your Chirp! application, and finally illustrate what a user can do after authentication. </redColo>

-<redColor>Make sure that the illustrations are in line with the actual behavior of
+<redColo>Make sure that the illustrations are in line with the actual behavior of
-your application.</redColor>
+your application.</redColo>

 Here is a flowchart there illustrate the different path there are in our program from the three ‘Log in’ options ‘log in with authorized user’, ‘log in with GitHub’ or ‘log in with